 Keeping your house provides you with future benefits that might be more important the older you are because of the following factors.

-Dividing retirement plans can be complicated, and requires careful attention when your lawyer is preparing the final paperwork for your divorce.
-You may need a separate court order, usually called a Qualified Domestic Relations Order (QDROs), to cover the division of retirement benefits.
+Dividing retirement savings in a divorce can be complicated.
+You might need a separate court order, usually called a "Qualified Domestic Relations Order" (QDRO), to cover the division of retirement benefits.
 Before making any decisions about retirement, get a copy of the Summary Plan Description from the retirement plan administrator.
-You should probably talk to a lawyer and find out about: